 On 9 September 2024, a statutory public inquiry opened in...Read more

-‘‘Clients absolutely love her.
+"Clients absolutely love her.
 A fierce advocate, incredibly intelligent and always a calming presence.
 A real joy to work with." - Legal 500 2024

 "Fiona is just so respected in our world.
 She is tactically very astute; on her feet she is relentless in the most effective way." - Chambers & Partners 2023

 Fiona has specialised in claimant police law since 1992.
 Her practice includes private and public law, inquests and inquiries.
 She has been involved in a number of the test cases in this area and has extensive experience of achieving successful trial outcomes and substantial out-of-court settlements.
 She has extensive knowledge and experience in broader regulatory law contexts including in relation to the medical and nursing professions, prison, probation and immigration services, social services and the building professions.
+Many of Fiona’s most impactful cases have been out of the line of sight.

 The representation of families at controversial inquests involving allegations of excessive force, malpractice and neglect is a mainstay of Fiona’s practice.